Zolmitriptan is indicated for the acute treatment of migraine with or without aura in adults.

 Risks in Patients with Phenylketonuria

 Phenylalanine can be harmful to patients with phenylketonuria (PKU).
 Zolmitriptan orally disintegrating tablets contain phenylalanine (a component of aspartame).
-Each 2.5 mg orally disintegrating tablet contains 2.51 mg phenylalanine.
-Each 5 mg orally disintegrating tablet contains 5.01 mg phenylalanine.
+Each 2.5 mg and 5 mg orally disintegrating tablet contains 2.81 and 5.62 mg of phenylalanine, respectively.

 Clinical Trials Experience